High-intensity Voronoi percolation on manifolds: Introduction

 Next, we discuss the problem of existence of a non-uniqueness phase.
 For a transitive graph $G$, it is well known that $p_c(G)=p_u(G)$ if $G$ is amenable, see, e.g., \cite[Theorem 7.6]{LP16}.
 The famous \cite[Conjecture 6]{BS96} states that the converse is true, i.e., if $G$ is a transitive non-amenable graph, then $p_c(G)<p_u(G)$ -- see ~\cite{PS00,Hut19,Hut20} for some results in this direction, and \cite{Tyk07,Dic24} for related works in the continuum setting.
 We remark that this conjecture is not true in the context of unimodular random graphs, see \cite{MR3880008}.
 Below, $h(M)$ denotes the Cheeger constant of $M$ (see, e.g., \cite[p.~361]{Chavel} for a definition).

 \begin{question} If $M$ is homogeneous, is $p_c(M,\lambda)=p_u(M,\lambda)$ equivalent to $h(M)=0$? \end{question}

 To conclude, we remark that the behavior of critical percolation on homogeneous manifolds with a positive Cheeger constant may be more approachable than on other spaces.
 For instance, if $M$ is assumed to be a symmetric space with $h(M)>0$, the results of \cite{Paq17} imply that $\pazocal{G}_{M}(\eta_\lambda)$ is a non-amenable unimodular network.
 Therefore, it follows from \cite[Theorem 8.11]{aldouslyons} that the phase transition is continuous in the sense that $\pazocal{N}_{M}(\lambda,p_c(M,\lambda))=0$ almost surely for every $\lambda>0$.
 As mentioned earlier in this introduction, the corresponding result for $\R^d$, $d\geq3$, is a major challenge in percolation theory.
 However, similarly to transitive graphs, it is natural to expect that continuity of phase transition holds for all homogeneous manifolds.
+Beyond the continuity, it is also natural to expect that the critical model has a conformally invariant scaling limit at criticality, see for instance \cite{BS98,Ben15} for more on this matter.